 In situ methods hold the major advantage of observing particles in their natural environment.
-Any measurements made are therefore acquired without the need for handling particles, decreasing (but not eliminating (Briggs et al., 2011; Cetinić et al., 2012)) the potential alteration and disturbance to particle properties (Giering et al., 2020a; Iversen & Lampitt, 2020), and thus maximising the realism of any interactions between sinking velocity and particle characteristics.
-However, a major drawback of in situ optical devices is that these methods lack the capability to provide direct information on a number of particle characteristics, such as particle density and composition (Giering et al., 2020b).
+Any measurements made are therefore acquired without the need for handling particles, decreasing (but not eliminating [Briggs et al., 2011; Cetinić et al., 2012]) the potential alteration and disturbance to particle properties (Giering, Cavan, et al., 2020; Iversen & Lampitt, 2020), and thus maximizing the realism of any interactions between sinking velocity and particle characteristics.
+However, a major drawback of in situ optical devices is that these methods lack the capability to provide direct information on a number of particle characteristics, such as particle density and composition (Giering, Hosking, et al., 2020).
 These methods must hence rely on additional data or assumptions to estimate particle sinking velocities and calculate particulate fluxes.
-Given these uncertainties, the expensive nature of in situ camera systems, and a lack of standardization in analysis routines for in situ image datasets (Giering et al., 2020b), in situ studies into particle sinking velocities remain sparse compared with more traditional ex situ methods.
-In summary, in situ studies lack the capacity to study particle characteristics which may be measured ex situ, but maximise realism (Fig. 3b).
+Given these uncertainties, the expensive nature of in situ camera systems, and a lack of standardization in analysis routines for in situ image data sets (Giering, Hosking, et al., 2020), in situ studies into particle sinking velocities remain sparse compared with more traditional ex situ methods.
+In summary, in situ studies lack the capacity to study particle characteristics which may be measured ex situ, but maximize realism (Figure 3b).

 Most studies into factors constraining sinking velocity involve incubating particles ex situ prior to or during measurements.
 By examining particles in a laboratory, detailed measurements of a wide number of particle characteristics can be made, such as chemical and taxonomic composition, removing the need for estimates of these parameters (Mantovanelli & Ridd, 2006).
-In addition, studies where particles are generated ex situ also allow for manipulation of particles characteristics, to test for effects of specific particle characteristics on sinking velocities (Giering et al., 2020a).
+In addition, studies where particles are generated ex situ also allow for manipulation of particles characteristics, to test for effects of specific particle characteristics on sinking velocities (Giering, Cavan, et al., 2020).
 However, ex situ particles are likely not reflective of in situ particle dynamics, partly owing to ex situ particles being more homogenous.
-Three aspects contribute to this discrepancy: (1) Homogeneity in the 'source' particle pool; (2) homogenization of particles during particle collection; (3) homogenization of particles during the incubation for measuring sinking velocities.
+Three aspects contribute to this discrepancy: (a) Homogeneity in the "source" particle pool; (b) homogenization of particles during particle collection; and (c) homogenization of particles during the incubation for measuring sinking velocities.

-Firstly, particles for ex situ incubations are often sourced from "artificial", laboratory-produced particles, e.g. incubating homogenous particle pools such as phytoplankton cultures in roller tanks, whilst in the natural environment a heterogenous pool of particles of varied age, composition, density, structure, and porosity exists (Alldredge, 1998; Alldredge & Gotschalk, 1988; Iversen & Lampitt, 2020).
+Firstly, particles for ex situ incubations are often sourced from "artificial," laboratory-produced particles, for example, incubating homogenous particle pools such as phytoplankton cultures in roller tanks, whilst in the natural environment a heterogenous pool of particles of varied age, composition, density, structure, and porosity exists (Alldredge, 1998; Alldredge & Gotschalk, 1988; Iversen & Lampitt, 2020).
 The unnatural homogeneity of ex situ particles sourced in this way reduces the variability in sinking velocity introduced by factors other than size, thus allowing size to exert a dominant control over sinking velocity.

 An alternative approach to sourcing particles for incubations involves the collection of natural marine particles.
-Whilst this approach allows for collection of a more diverse particle pool, highly fragile marine aggregates are susceptible to damage, alteration, and compaction or disaggregation during sampling for ex situ incubations (Alldredge & Gotschalk, 1988; Alldredge & Silver, 1988; Giering et al., 2020a; Iversen & Lampitt, 2020; Kajihara, 1971; Takeuchi et al., 2019).
-Particles measured in the laboratory are able to withstand higher turbulences than that observed in the ocean, (Alldredge et al., 1990; Riebesell, 1992), and also typically exhibit increased sinking velocities compared with measurements made in situ (Fig. 3a) (Alldredge & Gottschalk, 1988; Shanks & Trent, 1980).
+Whilst this approach allows for collection of a more diverse particle pool, highly fragile marine aggregates are susceptible to damage, alteration, and compaction or disaggregation during sampling for ex situ incubations (Alldredge & Gotschalk, 1988; Alldredge & Silver, 1988; Giering, Cavan, et al., 2020; Iversen & Lampitt, 2020; Kajihara, 1971; Takeuchi et al., 2019).
+Particles measured in the laboratory are able to withstand higher turbulences than that observed in the ocean, (Alldredge et al., 1990; Riebesell, 1992), and also typically exhibit increased sinking velocities compared with measurements made in situ (Figure 3a) (Alldredge & Gotschalk, 1988; Shanks & Trent, 1980).
 These observations indicate that, despite the more heterogenous nature of naturally occurring particles compared to cultured particles, sampling in this way has a tendency to alter particles (and/or particle populations) such that they are no longer fully representative of marine particles in situ.